navikt/kafka-sandbox/README.md

 messages produced will be handled in parallel by several different groups (but only once per group).

 ### Consumer group rebalancing

 You will notice log messages from the consumers whenever a consumer group rebalancing occurs.
 This typically happens when a consumer leaves or a new consumer arrives.
 It will provide insight into how Kafka distributes messages amongst consumers in a group.

+### Many to one

+This example demonstrates a many-to-one case, where there are lots of producers collecting "temperature sensor events" and sending it to a common topic, while a single consumer is responsible for processing the messages.

+Start a single consumer for topic 'manydevices':

+    $ ./run.sh consumer manydevices

+Start 10 producers by executing the following command 10 times:

+    $ ./run.sh producer manydevices 1>/dev/null 2>&1 &
+    [x10..]

+The producers will be started in the background by the shell and the output is hidden.
+(You can examine running background jobs with the command `jobs`.)

+After a short while, you should see the consumer receiving and processing messages from many different producers ("sensor devices").
+Depending on the number of running producers, you may see the consumer receiving multiple records per poll call to Kafka.
+This is simply due to the increased rate of messages being written to the topic.

+To kill all producers running in the background, execute command:

+    $ kill $(jobs -p)

 ### Error handling in general